Incorporated in 1906 as The School of the Ozarks

 Saint Augustine, Florida 32095

-College of the Ozarks has candidate status for accreditation with the Transnational Association of Christian Colleges and Schools (TRACS), [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; email: email@example.com].
-TRACS is recognized by the United States Department of Education, the Council for Higher Education Accreditation and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+College of the Ozarks is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: email@example.com] , having been awarded Accredited status as a Category II institution by the TRACS Accreditation Commission on November 4, 2019.
+This status is effective for a period of five years.
+TRACS is recognized by the United States Department of Education (USDOE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).

 Founded by an early Presbyterian missionary, College of the Ozarks is an interdenominational Christian, four-year Work College. its decidedly Christian nature is reflected by full membership in the Council for Christian Colleges and universities, and the National Association of Evangelicals.